iseldacyn/dotfiles/pc/README.md

 Waybar is kitted out and has some neat features making it more like a windows-style taskbar.
 I'm quite proud of it's current functionality.
 I'm considering updating my laptop to use Hyprland and this style as well.

-### xsession

-Moved Xinit -> Xsession to be more compatible with multiple X11 sessions.
-I now have Plasma and Hypr as backup environments in case my Hyprland breaks again.